-Power outages in California are occuring amid record heat waves and wildfires, and PG&E will begin rotating power outages without warning.
+Power outages in California are occurring amid record heat waves and wildfires, and PG&E will begin rotating power outages without warning.
 Starting immediately, up to 250,000 customers will lose power in high demand areas.
 PG&E may not inform customers in advance of the shut-offs that could occur anywhere within the company’s service areas.

 Late Friday, PG&E power outages hit upwards of two million Californians over the course of four hours during the first rolling blackouts that hit the state this year.
 It was too hot, and too much power was required.
 The blackouts are a function of an overloaded power grid.

 Wildfire Season Increases Risk

 The blackouts occur as wildfires spread across southern California and other western states.
 With multiple wildfires raging in the region, and with low containment, loss of power and potential loss of water is even more threatening to PG&E customers.